You have the right to:

 - Ask for and get information about your medical records as the federal and state laws say.
 You can see your medical records, get copies of your medical records, and ask to correct your medical records if they are wrong.

-- File a complaint or an appeal about your Insurer or your care.
-Look at section Handling Complaints and Appeals for more information.
-The complaint can be filed in your Insurer’s office or in the Patience Advocate office.
+- File a complaint or an appeal about Triple-S Salud or your care.
+Look at the section Handling Complaints and Appeals for more information.
+The complaint can be filed in Triple-S Salud service office or in the Patience Advocate office.

 - Choose an Authorized Representative to be involved in making decisions.